PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 * [Example](https://github.com/PayOnlineSystem/PayOnline.AndroidSample) of using Google Pay API from PayOnline

 * [Example](https://github.com/google-pay/android-quickstart) of using Google Pay API from Google.

+Also you need to implement PayOnline API or use [PayOnline SDK for Android](https://github.com/PayOnlineSystem/PayOnline.SDK.Android)

+Logic of payment should be the same
+* Press Google Pay button to get token
+* Call <a href="#/en/api?id=googlepay-method">Google Pay</a> method of PayOnline API
+* If you got Awaiting3DS, then you should pass extra 3ds authentication and call <a href="#/en/api?id=complete-method">Complete</a> method

 In order to process transactions using PayOnline you should specify next parameters: